Jairzinho: Jorge Wilstermann and return to Botafogo

-In 1980, Jairzinho signed for Bolivian side Club Deportivo Jorge Wilstermann aged 35, scoring 6 goals in the Bolivian league campaign.
+In 1980, Jairzinho signed for Bolivian side Jorge Wilstermann aged 35, scoring six goals in the Bolivian league campaign.

-In 1981, Jairzinho would return to Botafogo for the last true season of his career in which he would be idolised by the upcoming youth players.
-He would score 1 goal in a friendly match in 1981 however featured in no competitive arrangement.
+In 1981, Jairzinho would return to Botafogo for the last true season of his career, where he was idolised by the upcoming youth players.
+He would score one goal in a friendly match in 1981; however, he featured in no competitive games.